León María Guerrero (diplomat): Early life and education

 Leoni, as he was called within his family, was born on 24 March 1915 in Ermita, Manila to one of the nation's most prominent families.
 His parents were Dr. Alfredo León Guerrero and Filomena Francisco, the first Filipino woman pharmacist.
 His sister, Carmen Guerrero Nakpil, would also be grow up to be a journalist and one of the most preeminent figures in Philippine letters.

-His paternal grandfather was León María Guerrero y Leogardo, a distinguished botanist, Malolos Congress delegate and member of the first Philippine Assembly.
+His paternal grandfather was León María Guerrero y Leogardo, a distinguished pharmacist and botanist, Malolos Congress delegate and member of the first Philippine Assembly.
 His maternal grandfather was Gabriel Beato Francisco, a journalist who had been manager of El Comercio, the foremost mercantile newspaper during the Spanish regime.

-Student Years

 During enrolment for high school, Guerrero met Horacio de la Costa, who was hailing from Tayabas, Quezon.
 The two of them would become very close friends later on.
 In his high school days, Leoni had studied under the Classical Latin Programme as well as English literature and composition, algebra, American history and civics, Philippine history and government, economics, religion, public speaking (including debate and military drills) and physical science.
 Due to his meritorious achievements, his mother would put his medals in a box and safekept it in an aparador.

 It was through the Guidon, the student publication of the Ateneo de Manila University, that Leoni, Horacio de la Costa and Jesus A. Paredes, Jr. had cemented their lifelong friendship.
 Initially, the three of them were staffs, but later on became the publication's editors.

-Post-Student Years

 In 1938, he married Anita Escaño Corominas of Cebu.
 She was the daughter of Don Jose Corominas and Doña Paz Escaño.
 Her maternal grandparents were Don Fernando Escaño and Doña Agustina Faelnar.
 Her paternal grandparents were Don Benito Marcellan Coromina and Doña Soledad Reyes.
 Her niece was married to the son of José E. Romero, the first Philippine ambassador to the Court of St. James's.

 In 1954, Guerrero was sworn in as Undersecretary of Foreign Affairs by then-President Ramon Magsaysay and Vice President-elect Carlos P. Garcia.
 He, also succeeded Felipe Neri as the president's special adviser in foreign affairs.